someparty/someparty/source/store/under-the-circumstances.html.markdown

 **Can I get a copy directly from the bands?**

-Quite likely, and while supplies list.
+Quite likely, and while supplies last.
 Each band had a batch to do with what they will.

 **Are you going to make more if you run out?**